lmassach/cms-dimuon-upsilon-analysis/README.md

 ROOT will deduce the column names from the first line, all columns will be floats (which is the intended result).

+## Differential cross sections
+For each y bin the differential cross section dσ/dpt (times the branching ratio to μμ) is computed from the fitted numbers of occurrences of each resonance.
+A graph of dσ/dpt vs pt is produced by using the pt bins: the number of occurrences in each bin is divided by the width of the bin; this quantity is proportional to dσ/dpt, and the real value can be obtained dividing by the integrated luminosity times the efficiency time the acceptance.

+In this analysis the dependence of efficiency/acceptance on pt is neglected.

+Not all the fitted values are used: if the fitted mass of a resonance is different from the known mass (from PDG) by more than a certain delta the fit is discarded (for all the resonances, as it might alter the background estimate).
+The command-line argument `--max-mass-delta` can be used to control this behavior (see command help for default value).

+The graphs are plotted and saved to `cross_section_plots.pdf`.

+Note: this part of the analysis is in the `__main__.py`.

 ## Testing
 The easiest way to run the tests is to use
 ```bash